 Participants will respond to a series of surveys during the pilot to help the University evaluate the program and shape future policy.

-The pilot program is scheduled for September 2021 - July 31, 2022.
-Unless renewed by the University, the pilot will end in July 2022 and employees will resume their on-campus work.
+Year two of the pilot program is scheduled for September 2022 - July 31, 2023.
+Unless renewed by the University, the pilot will end in July 2023 and employees will resume their on-campus work.

 Hybrid Workplace Pilot program - full requirements

 Participants will need to agree to the full set of requirements outlined by the Hybrid Workspace Pilot program document.

 - Discussion: the department discusses their interest in participating in the pilot and whether remote work is suitable for their department’s operations.

 - Application: The exempt manager responsible for overseeing the department or division will submit an application on behalf of the area.

 - Review & approval: Pilot applications will be reviewed by the Return to Campus Committee.
 Recommendations for approval will be forwarded to the Provost and Vice Presidents.

 - Implementation: departments will make plans and begin hybrid-work arrangements starting in September 2021.

 Note that the number of pilot participants will be limited.
 As all pilot participants will be issued a laptop computer and headset compatible with softphone technology, participation in the pilot will be limited.